dmitrydnl/BitSkinsApi/docs/eng/balance/withdraw_money.md

 ﻿# Withdrawing money from the balance

 In order to withdraw money from the account balance BitSkins, you need to call the function:

 ```csharp
 BitSkinsApi.Balance.WithdrawMoney.MoneyWithdrawal(double amount, WithdrawalMethod withdrawalMethod);
 ```

 ## MoneyWithdrawal()

 ### Is in class:

 ```csharp
 BitSkinsApi.Balance.WithdrawMoney
 ```

 ### Function:

 ```csharp
 BitSkinsApi.Balance.WithdrawMoney.MoneyWithdrawal(double amount, WithdrawalMethod withdrawalMethod);
 ```

 ### Function parameters:

 * double ampunt - amount in USD to withdraw.
-Must be at most equal to available balance, and over $5.00 USD.
+Should not be less than available for withdrawal of balance and be more than $5.00 USD.
 * WithdrawalMethod withdrawalMethod - withdrawal method.
 May be:
-1.PayPal
+* * PayPal
-2.Skrill
+* * Skrill
-3.Bitcoin
+* * Bitcoin
-4.Ethereum
+* * Ethereum
-5.Litecoin
+* * Litecoin
-6.BankWire
+* * BankWire

 ### Returns:

 ```csharp
 bool success
 ```

-success - whether the operation was successful
+success - whether the operation was successful.

 ## Example

 ```csharp
 BitSkinsApi.Balance.Balance balance = BitSkinsApi.Balance.AccountBalance.GetAccountBalance();
 if (balance.WithdrawableBalance > 5)